wade-wojcak/system-status-monitor/README.md

 **Visual Design Improvements**
 Having a designer to work with would be beneficial for the project.
 Although the current design is very functional and minimal, there are many areas for expansion such as creating a color palette, improving typography, additional emphasis on responsive design, and introducing dark mode.

+**CI/CD Pipelines**
+The current mode of testing, documentation generation, and build are manual and insufficient for a production-level application.
+These would all need cloud-based automation to push them to the next level.
+Introducing DevOps practices will make for a more reliable and higher-quality product.
+It should also be possible to integrate the deployment process with various desktop application stores for easy distribution to end users.

 **Additional Testing**
-The testing that is currently included is very focused on the the system alerting logic.
+The testing that is currently included is very focused on the system alerting logic.
 As the application grows, we will need to implement complete code coverage for all components, hooks, APIs, and utility functions.
-We will also need to expand beyond functional testing to include other types of testing such as autmated performance, security, and accessibility testing, as these are paramount for building a production-level application.
+We will also need to expand beyond functional testing to include other types of testing such as automated performance, security, and accessibility testing, as these are paramount for building a production-level application.